discokalle/musicle/ideas.md

 ## Functionality

+### To-do's (in order of priority)

+- Add a proper loading animation

-- Add profile picture upload option for users (Firebase storage costs money, so wait with this for now)
+- Add profile picture upload option for users

 - Games/social features:

   - Music quiz that is generated based on the users preferences
   - Queue for in-person listening sessions with voting
-  - Minigames like "guess the song based on the lyrics"
+  - (Minigames like "guess the song based on the lyrics")

+- In the end, go through and remove console logs (at least those exposing private info)

 ## API resources